 The sauce is rich and needs to be served over a bed of mashed potato.
-This is

-  great comfort food, perfect on a cold winters day.
+This is great comfort food, perfect on a cold winters day.

-  Above is the whole beef cheek placed on a bed of mash with the sauce around it,

-  for the kids I tend to chop up the meat in large chunks once it is cooked,

-  serving the beef cheeks whole looks great to, as long as they aren't too big.

-  Same goes with the mushrooms, you can leave some mushrooms whole for adults, but

-  I find my kids will eat them better if they aren't too big.
+Below is the whole beef cheek placed on a bed of mash with the sauce around it.
+For the kids I tend to chop up the meat in large chunks once it is cooked as pictured above, serving the beef cheeks whole looks great, as long as they aren't too big.
+Same goes with the mushrooms, you can leave some mushrooms whole for adults, but I find my kids will eat them better if they aren't too big.

 Give this a go, it is really nice.

 6 Angus beef cheeks (1.2kg), trimmed of fat and sinew

 1/4 cup plain flour